-When you’re enjoying warm and sunny weather; often, the last thing that you want to be thinking about is a change in season and the resulting weather changes it will bring.
+When you’re enjoying warm and sunny weather; often, the last thing that you want to be thinking about is a change in season and the resulting weather changes it will bring, much less to weatherproof your home.
 However, a seasonal change and bad weather are never too far away.
 Therefore, it’s the perfect time to ensure that the outside of your property will withstand the changes in weather that are around the corner.
 Ensuring that your home’s exterior is well maintained will give you the peace of mind to enjoy the colder months, snuggled up with cocoa inside the house.
 That means it is time to weatherproof your home.

 The following are the areas you’ll need to check over to make sure that no amount of rain, snow, or frost will affect your family’s comfort when you’re inside.